canzalo/Issue-Tracking/README.md

 To do this we need a new dependency <b> use-debounce </b>.
 - This solves the problem of debouncing, making sure you do not call the API on every keystroke, which would be inefficient, but limiting it to some timespan.

-To install it, run this command in the project root: npm i --save use-debounce
+<br>To install it, run this command in the project root:
+<label>npm i --save use-debounce</label>

-- We need to acess the search term from the SearchBox and pass it to the RepositoryList.
+<br>- We need to acess the search term from the SearchBox and pass it to the RepositoryList.
 This is done in App.js: